Climate Jargon

 Carbon dioxide removal: Taking carbon dioxide out of the air

-Carbon emission trading: Buying and selling carbon credits that decline over time
+Carbon emission trading: Buying and selling carbon credits

-Carbon sink: Something that removes carbon dioxide from the air, like oceans and some forests
+Carbon sink: Something that naturally removes carbon dioxide from the air, like oceans, marshes, and forests

-Carbon trading: See carbon emission trading
+Carbon trading: See Carbon emission trading

-CH4: Methane
+CH4: See Methane

 Chlorofluorocarbons (CFCs): Family of chemicals that harm the ozone layer